rOpenStats/COVID19analyticsBak2109/README.md

 * More process and visualization included int ReportGeneratorEnhanced R6 object

 # Consideration
-Data is a noisy because of lack of missing data imputation.
+Data is still noisy because there are missing data from some regions in some days.
 We are working on in it.

 # Source Repository Status